GabrieleGiuseppini/Floating-Sandbox/Building FS on Ubuntu.md

 git checkout release-1.10.0
 ```
 # Building Floating Sandbox
-Now that all static libraries and 3-rd party repo's are ready, it's time to build Floating Sandbox.
-We are going to clone and build `master`, though this might be risky as you might catch some late commits that break compilation in gcc.
+Now that all static libraries and 3-rd party repo's are ready, it's time to _finally_ build Floating Sandbox.
+We are going to clone and build `master`, though this might be risky as you might catch some latest commits that break gcc (I do my daily dev work with Visual Studio and only check gcc build-ability every so often).
 If this happens to you, feel free to create a ticket for me on github.
 ### Cloning
 ```
 cd ~/git